-Policy Number Source Protection Plan Policies within Lynden Rural Settlement Area Interpretation CH-CW-1.13 The Source Protection Plan provides policies to meet the objectives of the Clean Water Act, 2006 .
-The Source Protection Plan consists of the written policy text and Interpretation of Source Protection Plan Schedules. a.
+Policy Interpretation Policies Number CH-CW-1.13 The Source Protection Plan provides policies to meet the objectives of the Clean Water Act, 2006 .
+The Source Protection Plan consists of the written policy text and Schedules.
+Interpretation of Source Protection Plan a.
 The Schedules in the Source Protection Plan identify the areas where the policies of the Source Protection Plan apply.
 The boundaries for the circumstances shown on the Plan Schedules are general.
 More detailed interpretation of the boundaries relies on the mapping in the approved Assessment Report and the Specific Circumstances found in the Tables of Drinking Water Threats, Clean Water Act, 2006. b.
 Where any Act or portion of an Act of the Ontario Government or Canadian Government is referenced in this Plan, such reference shall be interpreted to refer to any subsequent renaming of sections in the Act as well as any subsequent amendments to the Act, or successor thereof.
 This provision is also applicable to any policy statement, regulation or guideline issued by the Province or the municipality.